-Adam Obringer joined The Side-Out Foundation in July of 2017 after earning a Master of Arts in New Media Studies from DePaul University and working with the DePaul volleyball team for two years as its Sports Information Director.
-He has over five years of experience working in the communications field.
+Adam joined The Side-Out Foundation in July of 2017 after earning a Master of Arts in New Media Studies from DePaul University and working with the DePaul volleyball team for two years as its Sports Information Director.
+He has over seven years of experience working in the communications field.

-Adam currently lives in Fairfax, Va. with his wife Ellie.
-He enjoys walking and running the trails around Northern Virginia, rooting on Pittsburgh sports teams and watching different esports events.
+Adam currently lives in Fairfax with his wife, Ellie.
+He enjoys walking and running the trails around Northern Virginia, rooting on Pittsburgh sports teams, and writing about/watching esports events.

 Sydney CanniceTeam Support Representative

-Sydney is originally from Sterling, VA and is a graduate from George Mason University.
-While attending GMU, she obtained her bachelor's of science degree in Community Health with a concentration in Global Health and a minor in Psychology.
+Sydney is originally from Sterling, VA but soon moved to Fairfax, VA where she attended George Mason University and obtained a Bachelor of Science in Community Health with a concentration in Global Health and a minor in Psychology.

 Dr. Cecile Reynaud is a faculty member in Sport Management with an interest in coaching, athletic administration, recruiting, personnel and event management.
 She was the head volleyball coach for 26 years at FSU and has experience with numerous sport governing bodies and international competition.
 She is an author, television analyst, national speaker and clinician.
 She received her B.S. from Southwest Missouri State University and an M.S. and Ph.D. from FSU.
 Dr. Reynaud is a Board Member and served as President of the Board for the Refuge House in Tallahassee as well as serving on the Board of Directors for the American Volleyball Coaches Association.